General phase diagram features of superradiant phase transitions: Multimode Dicke model with both one- and two-photon terms

 with $\vec{u}=(u_{1},u_{2},\cdots,u_{M})$.
 Accordingly, we rewrite Eq.~\eqref{eq:thirteen} as

 Clearly, $u_{\nu}=0$ is a trivial solution to Eq.~\eqref{eq:sixteen}.
 According to Eq.~\eqref{eq:sixteen}, we take $u_1$ as the unique variable and then $u_\nu$ satisfies

 Substituting Eq.~\eqref{eq:seventeen} into Eq.~\eqref{eq:fifteen}, the Landau potential turns to be a one-variable function with respect to $u_{1}$.
-Nonetheless, it is rather complicate to determine the global minimum by only taking the derivatives of the Landau potential.
-However, when $\gamma_{\nu}^{\prime}=\gamma^{\prime}$, we can determine the critical condition analytically by solving the equation $\phi(u_{1}\neq 0)=\phi(0)$ for the occurrence of a SPT.
-We further obtain a quadratic equation:
+However, it is rather complicated to determine the global minimum by only taking the derivatives of the Landau potential like ordinary cases \cite{Wang1973}, because it is difficult to determine when Eq. \eqref{eq:sixteen} has nonzero solutions $u_1$ even for $\gamma_{\nu}^{\prime}=\gamma^{\prime}$, let alone judging wether $\phi(u_1)<\phi(0)$.
+Nonetheless, we can determine the critical condition analytically by using our concise method of solving $\phi(u_{1}\neq 0)=\phi(0)$ without need of taking derivatives, which reduces to a simple quadratic equation when $\gamma_{\nu}^{\prime}=\gamma^{\prime}$

 where $\gamma^{2}=\sum_{\nu}{\gamma_{\nu}^{2}}$.
 The existence condition of nonzero solutions to Eq.~\eqref{eq:eighteen} leads to a phase boundary $\gamma^{2}+\gamma^{\prime 2}=1$, which reduces to that in the multimode QRM by choosing $\gamma^{\prime}=0$ \citep{Shen2021, Peng2019ar} or in the single-mode QRM with both one- and two-photon terms by replacing $\sum _\nu \gamma_\nu^2$ with a single $\gamma_\nu^2$ \citep{Peng2019, Ying2020}.
 Interestingly, this means that the coupling strength requirement on SPT for the single mode case is much reduced for the multimode case, even possibly to the strong coupling regime.
-This multimode cooperative behavior could make SPT easier to realize.
+This multimode cooperative behavior could make SPT easier.
 Furthermore, according to Eq.~\eqref{eq:sixteen} and \eqref{eq:seventeen}, we can readily obtain the analytical expression of the rescaled mean photon number $u^2_{\nu}=(1-\gamma^{-4})\gamma^2_{\nu}/4$ with a phase boundary $\gamma^2=1$ for the multimode QRM by taking $\gamma^{\prime}_{\nu}=0$.
 The expression indicates that the SPT is $2nd$ order.